sudosoph/docs/content/how-to/installing-virtual-waiting-room.md

 {{< gist section-io-gists bd435ecb59e11183c6e689af629b1a63 >}}

-## Step 3: Add GoSquared script provided by us.
+## Step 3: Add GoSquared script provided by Section.

 We will provide a gosquared script to be inserted in all pages of the website except the waiting room page.
 This script has to be inserted in the `<head>` tag and is used for tracking the number of users on the site.
 Since the script is fired after the *onLoad* event it does not effect the performance of the website.